marcusoftnet/marcusoftnet.github.io/_pages/about.md

 ### Salvation Army and Indonesia

 Yes, I lived in Indonesia for two years (2014-2015) working for the Salvation Army there.
 Me and Elin are worked with the 6 hospitals (and 17 clinics) that the Salvation Army have, trying to help them to become more effective in their medical and spiritual ministry.
+I wrote a [book about that experience](https://www.amazon.se/-/en/Marcus-Hammarberg/dp/1719485135)

 ### Aptitud